 There are many funding sources available to long-term, international volunteers.
-Below are several third-party organizations offering scholarships for volunteers.
+Below are several third-party organizations offering scholarships for volunteers, along with other options that are worth looking into further.
 Every scholarship and grant has specific guidelines, so read carefully to find the best fit.
 Manna Project International is not affiliated with any of these organizations, and applications must be completed independently by the applicant.

 All People Be Happy: The AllPeopleBeHappy Volunteer Service Award enables impassioned young people to give of their time and talents while expanding their understanding of people and communities living in poverty.
 Several MPI Program Directors have been awarded scholarships each year!

 Christianson Grant: The Christianson Grant is awarded to individuals who have arranged their own work abroad programs.

 DoSomething: DoSomething puts money directly into the hands of young people through community action grants to help turn dream projects into a reality and take existing projects to the next level.

 Go Overseas: Two scholarships available for volunteers to travel abroad in the spring and fall each year.
 The award is (most often) distributed directly to the volunteer organization itself, which ensures that the funds are used entirely for the project.

 Krista Foundation: Recipients join an ecumenical Christian mentoring community and receive a $1000 Service and Leadership Development Grant.
 Funds must be used to explore vocational interests and develop leadership and service skills while on assignment or shortly thereafter.